symfony/symfony-docs/contributing/documentation/standards.rst

 * **Pronouns**: avoid the use of `nosism`_ and always use *you* instead of *we*.
   (i.e. avoid the first person point of view: use the second instead);
-* **Gender-neutral language**: when referencing a hypothetical person, such as *"a user with a session cookie"*, use gender-neutral pronouns (they/their/them).
+* **Gender-neutral language**: when referencing a hypothetical person, such as *"a user with a session cookie"*, use gender-neutral pronouns (they/them/their/theirs/themselves) instead of he/she, him/her, and so on;
-  For example, instead of:

-  * he or she, use they
-  * him or her, use them
-  * his or her, use their
-  * his or hers, use theirs
-  * himself or herself, use themselves

 * **Avoid belittling words**: Things that seem "obvious" or "simple" for the person documenting it, can be the exact opposite for the reader.
 To make sure